Pricing and Valuation under the Real-World Measure: Appendix

-The joint-hypothesis problem can be seen as \emph{the} Achilles heel of the classic approach to market efficiency \citep{Fama1991}.
-There exist many other notions of market efficiency.
+The joint-hypothesis problem can be considered \emph{the} Achilles heel of the classic approach to market efficiency \citep{Fama1991}.
+There exist many definitions or interpretations of the Efficient-Market Hypothesis.
 Some of them are discussed in Section \ref{Sec.: Sensitivity}.
+Definition \ref{Def.: Efficient market} does not require any equilibrium model and thus it is not affected by the joint-hypothesis problem.